mitmath/18336/README.md

 ### Problem Set 3: Chebyshev Spectral Solvers.
 Available on Stellar.
 Due on Stellar by midnight on Thursday 11/14.

+### Problem Set 4: Low-Rank Methods.
+Available on Stellar.
+Due on Stellar by midnight on Monday 12/09.

 ## Final Projets

 The final project is a 10-15 page paper and a 15 minute presentation during the last week of classes.